 7 science-based reasons to love avocados

-Known for their smooth, creamy texture and good-with just about anything taste, avocados have become increasingly popular over the past decade.
-In addition to being delicious, avocados provide heart-healthy fats and micronutrients including potassium, folate, vitamin B6, vitamin C and magnesium, explains Jackie London, registered dietitian and WW's head of nutrition and wellness.
+Avocados may seem like just a hipster food, but the fruit can do way more than make brunch photos look cute.
+Known for their smooth, creamy texture and good-with-just-about-anything taste, avocados have become increasingly popular over the past decade.
+In addition to being culinary MVPs, avocados provide heart-healthy fats and micronutrients, including potassium, folate, vitamin B6, vitamin C, and magnesium, explains Jaclyn London, MS, RD, CDN, head of nutrition and wellness at WW.

 Avocado health benefits

-Sure, guac might cost a few extra dollars, but one thing that could encourage you to drop a couple of extra dollars on your next burrito or bowl is avocados’ health benefits.
-They’re quite the powerful fruit, says registered dietitian Kristi King.
-Avocados are a nutrient-dense source of many key vitamins and minerals and have been linked to many potential health benefits—including the seven presented below.
+Sure, guac might be extra, but one thing that could encourage you to drop a couple extra dollars on your next burrito or bowl: Avocados’ health benefits.
+They’re quite the powerful fruit, says Kristi King, MPH, RDN, CNSC, spokesperson for the Academy of Nutrition and Dietetics and a senior dietitian at Texas Children’s Hospital.
+Avocados are a nutrient-dense source of many key vitamins and minerals, and have been linked to a slew of potential health benefits—including the seven presented below.

-Adding more fruit of any kind to your eating plan can help boost cardiovascular health—and avocados may be especially helpful.
+Adding more fruit of any kind to your diet can help boost cardiovascular health—and avocados may be especially helpful.
 A 2020 study published in The Journal of Nutrition found that eating one avocado per day may help protect the heart by reducing risk of oxidative stress that leads to chronic inflammation.
-While this portion is larger than the recommended serving of ¼ an avocado (50g), London says that incorporating more of the fruit to daily meals and snacks may offer some protective benefits.
+While this portion is larger than the recommended serving of ⅓ an avocado, London says that incorporating more of the fruit to daily meals and snacks—in whatever amount is right for you—may offer some protective benefits.
 Earlier studies have also associated avocado consumption to lower levels of LDL cholesterol (the artery-clogging kind) and higher levels of beneficial HDL cholesterol.

 Avocados also contain antioxidants, which research has linked to lowering oxidative stress and inflammation, both of which have been associated with reduced risk of heart disease and type 2 diabetes.